laravel-enso/VueAdminLTE/README.md

 #### Page
 Takes the following parameters:
 - `custom-render` - function, the method for handling custom rendering.
 Defaults to null.

+#### Romanian Addresses
+Takes the same parameters as Addresses - see above.

 #### Small Box
 Takes the following parameters: